Chiral anomaly induced nonlinear Nernst and thermal Hall effects in Weyl semimetals: Nonlinear planar thermoelectric transport in Weyl Semimetals

 We also numerically check the behavior of the nonlinear transport coefficients $\alpha_{yxx},l_{yxx}$ as a function of temperature, as shown in the top and bottom panel in Fig.~(3) respectively.
 As predicted by the analytical expression approximated in low temperature regime given in Eq.~(13), it is evidently shown in Fig.~3 that $\alpha_{yxx} \propto T^0$ (top panel) while $l_{yxx} \propto T^2$ (bottom panel) at chemical potentials away from the Weyl node ($\mu >0.2v_F$).
 The black solid lines corresponding to each chemical potential are based on the analytical expression in Eq.~(13).
-Shown by the log plots in the inset of Fig.~3, $\alpha_{yxx}$ and $l_{yxx}$ deviate from the black solid lines at some relatively smaller chemical potentials ($\mu <0.2v_F$), for instance, $\alpha_{yxx}(T)$ ($l_{yxx}(T)$) with $\mu=0.05v_F$ (magenta circle) at $T\sim 50K$ (or $\log(k_BT) \sim -5.5$) in the inset of the top (bottom) panel in Fig.~3.
-This is again due to the neglected high-order terms in temperature ($\mathcal{O}(T^n)$) coming along with the divergent partner $\mu^{-n}$, as has been discussed above for Fig.~2.
+The logarithm plot for $\alpha_{yxx}(T), l_{yxx}(T)$ with some lower chemical potentials are also presented in the inset of top and bottom panel, respectively.
+The deviations appearing at relatively higher temperatures or lower chemical potentials in Fig.~2 and Fig.~3 can be attributed to the omitted higher order terms in Eq.~(13).
+When dealing with chemical potential closer to the Weyl cones, we must count in the contributions from the higher order terms for $\sigma_{yxx}, \alpha_{yxx}$ and $l_{yxx}$ to obtain the more correct descriptions.